 Scottish designer John Macfarlane made his Royal Ballet debut in 1985 on Peter Wright's production of Giselle.
-He has since returned regularly to the Royal Opera House, desiging Glen Tetley's La Ronde and Liam Scarlett's Asphodel Meadows and Sweet Violets for The Royal Ballet, and Erwartung/Duke Bluebeard's Castle and Peter Grimes, directed by Willy Decker, Die Zauberflöte, directed by David McVicar, and Lady Macbeth of Mtsensk and Gianni Schicchi/L'Heure espagnole, directed by Richard Jones, for The Royal Opera.
-In the 2014/15 Season he returns to create designs for Scarlett's The Age of Anxiety.
+He has since returned regularly to the Royal Opera House, desiging Glen Tetley's La Ronde and Liam Scarlett's Asphodel Meadows, Sweet Violets and The Age of Anxiety for The Royal Ballet, and Erwartung/Duke Bluebeard's Castle and Peter Grimes, directed by Willy Decker, Die Zauberflöte, directed by David McVicar, and Lady Macbeth of Mtsensk and Gianni Schicchi/L'Heure espagnole, directed by Richard Jones, for The Royal Opera.

 Macfarlane studied at the Glasgow School of Art.
 His painting and printmaking is widely exhibited across the UK and Europe.
 He works extensively as a designer for opera and dance.
 Opera credits include Hansel and Gretel for Welsh National Opera and the Metropolitan Opera, New York, The Queen of Spades for WNO, War and Peace for Opéra-Bastille, La clemenza di Tito for Paris Opéra, Agrippina at La Monnaie, Brussels, Boris Godunov for Netherlands Opera, Euryanthe for Glyndebourne Festival, The Trojans for English National Opera, Don Giovanni at La Monnaie and San Francisco, Idomeneo for Vienna State Opera, Elektra for Lyric Opera of Chicago, The Rake’s Progress for Scottish Opera and Maria Stuarda for the Metropolitan Opera.